You again! Thompson-Herah speeds to 2nd Olympic sprint sweep

 TOKYO (AP) — It was billed as a star-studded race that anyone could win.

-As long as that person’s name is Elaine.
+So long as that person’s name was Elaine.

-The latest in the long list of speed stars from Usain Bolt’s home country of Jamaica, Elaine Thompson-Herah blew away a much-decorated field in the 200 meters Tuesday night.
-She completed her second straight Olympic sprint sweep in 21.53 seconds, the second-fastest time in history.
+Elaine Thompson-Herah blew away a much-decorated field in the 200 meters Tuesday night.
+The latest sprint star from Usain Bolt’s island country of Jamaica completed her second straight Olympic sprint sweep in 21.53 seconds, the second-fastest time in history.

+“It means a lot to me to be in that history, to be in that work-hard book,” said Thompson-Herah, who spent much of 2021 ailing with an Achilles injury and didn’t reach top form until she got to Japan.

-It marked the second time in four nights that Thompson-Herah has won a sprint and recorded a time that fell short of only Florence Griffith Joyner’s hallowed, 33-year-old world records.
+It marked the second time in four nights that Thompson-Herah has won a sprint and recorded a time that fell short of only the late Florence Griffith Joyner’s hallowed, 33-year-old world records.
 The 200 record is 21.34.

-Four nights ago in the 100 meters, Thompson-Herah started pointing at the clock a few steps before the finish line and finished in 10.61, which was good for the Olympic record but not Flo Jo’s overall mark of 10.49.
+In the 100 meters, Thompson-Herah started pointing at the clock a few steps before the finish line and finished in 10.61, which was good for the Olympic record but not Flo Jo’s overall mark of 10.49.

 In the 200, Thompson-Herah ran hard all the way through and stuck her tongue out as she pushed her chest forward at the line.
-No question this time about what would’ve happened if she’d left it all on the track.
+No questions this time about what would’ve happened if she’d left it all on the track.

 Both finishes, of course, equaled gold medals, and now Thompson-Herah will have at least four when she gets back to Jamaica.
-There’s a chance for a fifth when she competes in the women’s 4×100-meter relay this weekend.
+There’s a chance for a fifth if she competes in the women’s 4×100-meter relay this weekend.

+“By the Olympic finish, I’ll probably see what I’ve done,” said the 29-year-old, who grew up in Banana Ground on the southern side of the island.
+“At this moment, I’m just a normal girl.”

 She topped surprise second-place finisher Christine Mboma of Namibia by .48, while American Gabby Thomas took bronze.

-This was a star-studded final, defined as much by who didn’t finish on the podium as who did.
+This was a much-accomplished field of finalists, defined as much by who didn’t finish on the podium as who did.

+Shelly-Ann Fraser-Pryce, who beat Thompson-Herah at both distances in Jamaica’s national championships, finished fourth to barely miss out on her eighth Olympic medal.

-Thompson-Herah’s Jamaican teammate, Shelly-Ann Fraser-Pryce, finished fourth and Shaune Miller-Uibo, who focused on the 200 instead of defending her title in the 400, came in last.
+Shaune Miller-Uibo, who focused on the 200 after winning gold at 400 meters in Rio, came in last after pulling up with a twinge in her hamstring.

-Miller-Uibo is still in the mix for the 400, after finishing first in a preliminary heat earlier Tuesday.

 While Thompson-Herah is drawing comparisons to Bolt, she joins yet another Jamaican, Veronica Campbell-Brown, along with Barbel Wockel of the former East Germany as the third back-to-back champion in the 200.

-If Thompson-Herah’s win was no surprise, then Mboma’s second place was a stunner that figures to bring one of sports’ thorniest issues back to the fore.
+If Thompson-Herah’s win was no surprise, then Mboma’s second-place finish was a stunner that figures to bring one of sports’ thorniest issues back to the fore.

-Mboma and her teammate, sixth-place finisher Beatrice Masilingi, moved to the 200 because they aren’t allowed in the 400, which is their favorite event.
-Tests ordered by World Athletics found they had high natural testosterone, which meant they fell under the same regulations that have sidelined double Olympic champion Caster Semenya of South Africa in the 800 meters.
+Mboma moved to the 200 because she wasn’t allowed in the 400, which is her favorite event.
+Tests ordered by World Athletics found she and her teammate, sixth-place finisher Beatrice Maslingi, had high natural testosterone, which meant they fell under the same regulations that have sidelined two-time Olympic champion Caster Semenya of South Africa in the 800 meters.

-Mboma broke the under-20 world record for the third time in a week, and looked stunned when she crossed the finish line.
+In the final, Mboma broke the under-20 world record for the third time in a week, and looked stunned when she crossed the finish line.

 “I came here for the experience,” she said.
 “Now I did better.”

-Miller-Uibo was motivated to try to add the 200 to the 400 from Rio.

-Fraser-Pryce beat Thompson-Herah in both the 100 and 200 at Jamaica’s national championships earlier this summer.
-The 100 has always been her better distance, but the “Mommy Rocket” did take a 200 silver at the London Games in 2012.

-And the Ivory Coast’s Marie-Josee Ta Lou opened the sprints last week with a head-turning 10.78 in the heats – the first sign that Tokyo could be a very fast track.
+Another contender was the Ivory Coast’s Marie-Josee Ta Lou.
+She opened the sprints last week with a head-turning 10.78 in the 100-meter heats – the first sign that Tokyo could be a very fast track.

 It is, especially when Thompson-Herah is on it.